lrestj/mirantb/.github/README.md

 ## 📥 Cloning your previous configurations to your new installation

 💬 Add your git bare repository to a .gitignore file.
-This will help you avoid any recursion problems.

 ```
 echo ".cfg.git" >> .gitignore